SHAPE FOR CHANGE MANAGEMENT

 1

-Build complete site records automatically
+Build complete project records automatically

 See who’s logging quality records and who isn’t